LinerSu/nyu-pl-spring-20-rec/Week 07/README.md

 	```
      </p></details>

-2. Now assume the program is running under dynamic scoping.
+2. **[Hard]** Now assume the program is running under dynamic scoping.
 What does this program print?

 	<details><summary>Solution</summary>
 	<p>